hello@betterpost.ai

 Once you have a project, you'll see four main sections in your navigation:

-1. Setup - Configure project settings and criteria
+1. Settings - Configure project settings and criteria

 2. Sources - Add and manage content sources